Commercial Real Estate Loans

 Most commercial brokers shop your deal to 5-10 local banks.
 Dan's network spans 2,600+ lenders and 1,000+ commercial loan programs, giving your Bakersfield deal the widest possible exposure and the most competitive terms available.

-Commercial Property Types in Bakersfield We Finance
+Commercial Property Types We Finance in Bakersfield

 Commercial Loan Programs Available in Bakersfield